Introduction #

 Columns #

-WordPress allows the use of columns.
-This allows pages to be laid out in multiple columns, as is commonly found in newspapers etc. However, care must be taken to ensure readability is maintained.
+WordPress allows the use of columns, allowing pages to be laid out in multiple columns, as is commonly found in newspapers.
+However, care must be taken to ensure readability is maintained.
 The use of columns is recommended if you are laying out a page in a “tabular style”

 If the 33/33/33 option is selected, the result is: